-- 5.3.2 The City will pay eighty five percent (85%) of the full premium of the lowest cost plan for employee or for employee and dependent coverage, and the employee will pay fifteen percent (15%) of the premium for the lowest priced plan for employee or for employee and dependent coverage.
-If an employee selects a plan other than the lowest priced plan for employee or for employee and dependent coverage, the employee shall pay the difference between the total cost of the selected plan and the City's contribution towards the lowest priced plan for employee or for employee and dependent coverage. - 5.3.2 Effective December 23, 2012, the City pays eighty-five percent (85%) of the cost of the lowest priced Non-Deductible HMO plan for the employee or the employee and dependent coverage and the employee pays fifteen percent (15%) of the premium for the lowest priced Non-Deductible HMO plan.
+Effective pay date July 1, 2011, the City pays eighty-five percent (85%) of the cost of the lowest priced plan for the employee or the employee and dependent coverage and the employee pays fifteen percent (15%) of the premium for the lowest priced plan.
+If the employee selects a plan other than the lowest priced plan, the employee pays the difference between the total cost of the selected plan and the City's contribution towards the lowest priced plan.

+Effective December 23, 2012, the City pays eighty-five percent (85%) of the cost of the lowest priced Non-Deductible HMO plan for the employee or the employee and dependent coverage and the employee pays fifteen percent (15%) of the premium for the lowest priced Non-Deductible HMO plan.
 If the employee selects a plan other than the lowest priced Non-Deductible HMO plan, the employee pays the difference between the total cost of the selected plan and the City's contribution toward the lowest priced Non-Deductible HMO plan.

-Effective January 1, 2013 Kaiser Permanente Deductible 1500 HMO Benefit Plan 3800 will be available to employees represented by ABMEI in addition to existing plan options.
+Effective January 1, 2013, Kaiser Permanente 1500 Deductible HMO Benefit Plan 3800 will be available to employees represented by AMSP in addition to the existing plan options.